Mortise Hinges and Non-Mortise Hinges – Everything You Wanted to Know About Them

 Get Introduced to Mortise Hinges

-• The needle bearings or bronze sleeve bearings ensure years of maintenance free service
+• The needle bearings or bronze sleeve bearings ensure years of maintenance-free service

-• Maintenance free service for years of servic.
+• Maintenance-free service for years of service.

 • Mortise or Half Mortise Hinges are available